 - A self-guided tour of historic Marulan is available

-- Time your visit right and attend the popular Marulan Kite Festival
+- Time your visit right and attend the popular Marulan Spring Festival

 - Make Marulan your next pit stop and enjoy gourmet coffee, wonderful food and discover a range of boutique shops